xebia/pwa-workshop/README.md

 ## Bonus Step 4: Stale while revalidate for slow networks
 If you completed the previous exercises your app works great while offline and online.
 However, when your network is slow the screen will remain empty while the news is loading.
 This can be solved by displaying the cached version before the network call is completed.
-The servicer worker will still do the network call in the background.
+The service worker will still do the network call in the background.
 When a server response is returned it will be cached and workbox will broadcast a message notifying the app that the news was updated.
 The app can now refresh the news page by retrieving it from the cache.

+1. Start the server using `npm run start:random`.
+This ensures that workbox always has a cache update to broadcast.
+Otherwise not all of your code will run.
-Use the `staleWhileRevalidate` caching strategy together wil the `broadcastUpdate` plugin.
+2. Use the `staleWhileRevalidate` caching strategy together with the `broadcastUpdate` plugin.
 Read [this guide](https://developers.google.com/web/tools/workbox/modules/workbox-broadcast-cache-update) which explains how to do this.
+You need to update `main.js` to update the view when the cache was updated.
+3. Note that the user experience suffers when the entire list of news is suddenly replaced.
+Make it possible for the user to chose whether to update or not by adding a "update news" button.
+The button should only be displayed when the cache was updated.

 ## Bonus Step 5: Improve performance
 We only have a couple lines of code in our application, however we're not getting a 100 points on the performance audit